-Given: Project Length = 1878 feet

-Beginning of Project = Station 0 + 10 End of Project = Station 18 + 88 Shrinkage Factor = 30 percent first balance point station by developing a running balance from the beginning point.
+- Given: Project Length = 1878 feet Beginning of Project = Station 0 + 10 End of Project = Station 18 + 88 Shrinkage Factor = 30 percent - Problem: Compute the balance points on the project.
+Begin with determining the first balance point station by developing a running balance from the beginning point.
 Use Figure 35.2B as a guide in calculating the balance points for this example.